Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 nt = nd + (# of DD in linear chains) + (# of loops) + (# of DDD in loops)

-After the first long chain is opened in the endgame, if no DD and no DDD is played, then the number of remaining turns is equal to the number of long chains as each player completes one chain.
+After the first long chain is opened in the endgame, in case no DD and no DDD is played, then the number of remaining turns is equal to the number of long chains as each player completes one chain.
 Therefore, if (# of DD) = (# of DDD) = 0 then

 nz {# of the turn which opens the first long chain in the endgame}